Inbound vs. Outbound: Why You Need Them Both?

 The objective here is to drive engagement with a product (in this case the Sales.Rocks platform), such as prospects signing up to try the Freemium version of the platform, or just simply read a valuable piece of content our Content writer produced.

-So, which method is better?
+So, inbound vs. outbound which is better?

 Cold outbound was the only real strategy a decade ago.